 Welcome to Afterglow, I’m your host, Mark Chilla.

 In 1964, there was a seismic shift in American music.
-The Beatles had arrived, which not only opened the doors to the British invasion, but also shifted pop music’s focus away from singers and onto rock bands—rock bands who also wrote their own music.
+The Beatles had arrived, which not only opened the doors to the British invasion, but also shifted pop music’s focus away from singers and onto rock bands… rock bands who wrote their own music.
 But there was no denying the Beatles’ skill as songwriters.
-This week on the program, we’ll explore some jazz and traditional pop treatment of Beatles songs, from some very early Beatles covers by Ella Fitzgerald and Keely Smith in 1964, to some more recent covers from this century.
+This week, in honor of Paul McCartney’s 80th birthday, we’ll explore some jazz and traditional pop treatment of Beatles songs, from some very early Beatles covers by Ella Fitzgerald and Keely Smith in 1964, to some more recent covers from this century.

-The title "The Lennon/McCartney Songbook" is sort of a lie and also sort of a joke about one particular Beatles cover on the this playlist.
+I’m calling this show “The Lennon/McCartney Songbook,” which is a sort of a lie and also sort of a joke about this next song I’m going to play.
 Messieurs John Lennon and Paul McCartney, while they did write the lion’s share of Beatles song, were not the only songwriters in the group.
 Ringo Starr wrote on occasion, and towards the end of the 1960s, George Harrison was writing some of the Beatles’ best songs.